graphile/crystal/grafast/website/grafast/step-library/standard-steps/applyTransforms.md

 ## When to use

+It is rare that you need `applyTransforms()`; it is designed for use when another step needs to depend on the full transformed value of the step.
+Normally this kind of dependency wouldn't exist - you'd return your (transformed) list step from your plan resolver, and Grafast would handle the transforms when iterating over the resulting list.

-This step is designed for use when another step needs the full transformed value of the step (which isn't normally the case when you're relying on Grafast to resolve lists for you in your GraphQL operation).
-An example of this would be if you want to transform a list of users into usernames to send to a remote
+An example of where you might need `applyTransforms()` is transforming a list of users into usernames to send to a remote service:
-service:

 ```ts
 // This step still represents a list of user objects until it is paginated by